singularlogic/mitigate-documentation/docs/b_threats.rst

 .. image:: assets/del_threat_2.png

-- Upon successful editing of a threat the list of threats will be update it.
+- Upon successful deleting of a threat the list of threats will be update it.

 .. image:: assets/del_threat_3.png